idiap/bob/doc/TutorialsMachine.rst

   >>> gmm = bob.machine.GMMMachine(2,3) # Mixture of two diagonal Gaussian of dimension 3

-By default, the diagonal gaussian distributions of the GMM are initialized with zero mean and unit variance, and the weights are identical.
+By default, the diagonal Gaussian distributions of the GMM are initialized with zero mean and unit variance, and the weights are identical.
 This can be updated using the :py:attr:`bob.machine.GMMMachine.means`, :py:attr:`bob.machine.GMMMachine.variances` or :py:attr:`bob.machine.GMMMachine.weights`.